 A creamy & healthy morning beverage comprised of freshly brewed artisan coffee blended with high quality grass-fed butter and organic, virgin coconut oil.
 This results in a latte-like coffee drink that emulates the original Bulletproof Coffee® recipe.

-8 ounces of freshly brewed organic, fair trade coffee or upgraded coffee
+8 ounces of freshly brewed coffee (I get super fresh coffee beans HERE)

 1 tablespoon (or less) of grass-fed butter or ghee

 1 tablespoon (or less) of organic, virgin coconut oil (I typically use this or this)

 Note: Want to experiment with flavorings to add to this recipe?
 Check out my post for ideas: Five Ways to Spice Up Your Bulletproof Coffee.